 As with Apollo 15, we can look at what the Panoramic Camera in the orbiting CSM took of the landing site, and image AS17-

-The LRO image has been rotated to match the Apollo panorama, and if there are any rocks in the wrong place, or missing, then I’d love to hear about it.
+Both lunar satellite views have been rotated to match the Apollo panorama, and if there are any rocks in the wrong place, or missing, then I’d love to hear about it.
 Chandrayyan’s lower resolution means it can’t pick out much more than the large rock picked out by the red arrow, but the features inside the crater can be made out.

 The debris mounds are all in the correct place, and in the correct proportions, and the boulders are correctly positioned in the crater floor and on the slopes.
 The only differences can easily be accounted for by the panorama’s stitching.